Semi-ampleness of NQC generalized log canonical pairs: Idea of the proof of Theorem and some examples

 \begin{ex} Let $n$ be a positive integer and $(\Pp^n,0,\overline{M})$ a g-pair, where $M=(n+2)H\sim\Oo_{\Pp^n}(n+2)$ and $H$ is a hyperplane section on $\mathbb P^n$.
 Then the automorphisms of $\Pp^n$ which fix $H$ form an infinite subgroup $\Aut(\Pp^n,H)$ of $\Bir(\Pp^n,0,\overline{M})$.
 Since the representation of $\Aut(\Pp^n)\cong PGL(n+1,\Cc)$ on $H^0(\Pp^n, K_{\Pp^n}+M)\cong H^0(\Pp^n,\Oo_{\Pp^n}(1))$ is faithful, $\rho_1(\Bir(\Pp^n,0,\overline{M}))$ is infinite, where $\rho_m: \Bir(\Pp^n,0,\overline{M})\to \Aut(H^0(\Pp^n,mK_{\Pp^n}+mM))$. \end{ex}

-Therefore, Idea 3 will also not work.
-Moreover, as a consequence of the failure of the finiteness of \textbf{B}-representations, the gluing theory for g-pairs is problematic.
-As is shown in Example \ref{ex: relation is not finite in general} below, the semi-ampleness of a g-sdlt pair (cf. \cite{Hu21}) is quite subtle and is hard to distinguish from its normalization without any extra conditions.
-Luckily there is a final approach.
+As a consequence of the failure of the finiteness of \textbf{B}-representations, the gluing theory for g-pairs is problematic.
+As shown in Example \ref{ex: relation is not finite in general} below, the semi-ampleness of a g-sdlt pair (cf. \cite{Hu21}) is quite subtle and is hard to distinguish from its normalization without any extra conditions.

-\textit{Idea 4.
-Use conditions in our settings to directly prove the finiteness of relations and the existence of geometric quotients, so that we can glue the semi-ampleness structures on the glc centers together without relying on the finiteness of {\rm{\textbf{B}}}-representations.}